readistenewyork/readistenewyork/ourteam.md

 Program in Introductory App Development  with Natural Language Integration,

 Faiyaz is our Program in Introductory App Development with Natural Language Integration Resident Developer in Training.
 He has a great fondness for mathematics.
 He also has experience in a number of coding languages such as HTML, Python, and R. Faiyaz is passionate about medicine, especially oncology, and he seeks to use his knowledge of this field in our program.

-Tejas: Resident Developer in Training, Pre-Collegiate,

-Program in Introductory App Development  with Natural Language Integration,

-Tejas is our Program in Introductory App Development with Natural Language Integration Resident Developer in Training.
-His cultivated passion for medicine has pushed him to work with us to promote healthcare accessibility.
-With an emphasis on helping educate the community, Tejas has joined us to provide an accessible way to use research information to develop further technology to aid advancements and life.

 -------------------------
 -------------------------